Hiking to Sky Pond was going to be the farthest and highest I’ve ever hiked.

 - Plenty of water!- This is a long trail.
 I recommending a hiking backpack with a hydration bladder of 2-3 liters.
 I used (and LOVED) my Osprey backpack and 3L hydration bladder.

 - Trekking poles- If you want to venture off the trail to snap some waterfalls pics like I did, you need trekking poles.
 These were a lifesaver when I was trying not to slide down on the slick rocks.
+If you are interested in trekking poles, check out my post on budget hiking poles that are perfect for beginners!

 I hope you enjoyed reading about hiking to Sky Pond in Rocky Mountain National Park!
 What’s your favorite trail in the park?
 Let me know in the comments below!